tmpreston/docs-2/docs/api/application.md

 ### use_cors

 Enables application level CORS protection.
-First parameter is name of the policy.
+First parameter is the name of the policy.
 Second parameter is configuration builder setting policy options.

 **Input:** `string -> (CorsPolicyBuilder -> unit)`